Food and Beverage Expenditures

 Outside speakers are sometimes guests at a meal at the university’s expense following their lecture or presentation.
 The appropriate ratio of Mason to non-Mason attendees at such events would typically be no higher than two-to-one.
 In these circumstances, a higher ratio would be difficult to support in a public scrutiny test.

-IX.
+VIII.
 Training Retreats

 The determination of whether a departmental retreat is an appropriate internal training function at which food and beverages may be provided will require consideration of the factors surrounding the event.